monhacks/crystalboard/docs/develop/ram_addresses.md

 - These addresses share memory region with string buffers from *wStringBuffer3* onwards.
 They are placed in memory in the following order.
   - **wTempSpaceStruct**: Temporary scope.
 Same structure as *wCurSpaceStruct*
   - **wTempSpaceBranchStruct**: Temporary scope.
-The structure is four bytes for next space for each direction (R/L/U/D; -1 if unavailable direction) followed by four bytes for required techniques for each direction (R/L/U/D)
+The structure is four bytes for next space for each direction (R/L/U/D; -1 if unavailable direction) followed by at least four bytes (depending on *NUM_TECHNIQUES*) for required techniques for each direction (R/L/U/D)
   - **wViewMapModeRange**, **wViewMapModeDisplacementY**, **wViewMapModeDisplacementX**: Temporary scope during a Vew Map mode session.
   - **wBeforeViewMapYCoord**, **wBeforeViewMapXCoord**, **wBeforeViewMapMapGroup**, **wBeforeViewMapMapNumber**, **wBeforeViewMapDirection**: Temporary scope during a Vew Map mode session.
 Used to preserve player state before entering View Map mode.